-- Achieve System Alignment in the economic regions of the state in order to create a comprehensive and well-defined system of articulation of high quality K-14+ pathway courses (i.e., both in-person and online) and work-based learning opportunities with a specific emphasis on career technical education.
+- Achieve System Alignment in the economic regions of the state in order to create a comprehensive and well-defined system of articulation of high quality K–14+ pathway courses (i.e., both in-person and online) and work-based learning opportunities with a specific emphasis on career technical education (CTE).
 Bring greater coherence to programming, common use of terminology, appropriate data collection and sharing, and attainment of student outcomes in a timely way that lead to upward mobility in California’s industry sectors.
 System alignment allows for greater student portability and career advancement.

 - Support the Continuous Improvement and Capacity Building at all levels and components to ensure smooth transitions in the system and focus efforts on implementation of state standards, attainment of student outcomes, and a strengthening of California’s regional economies.

-- Ensure that State Priorities and Direction Lead the State Plan with opportunities in Perkins leveraged to assist in accomplishing the state goals and objectives, also known as “the California Way.”
+- Ensure that State Priorities and Direction Lead the State Plan with opportunities in Perkins leveraged to assist in accomplishing the State goals and objectives for student achievement, also known as “the California Way.”

 Essential Elements of a High-Quality College and Career Pathway

-To realize the guiding policy principles outlined above, California recognizes the importance of the following essential elements of a high-quality college and career pathway:
+To realize the Guiding Policy Principles outlined above, California recognizes the importance of creating student focused essential elements of a high-quality college and career pathway:

-- Student-Centered Delivery of Services for all K-14+ college and career pathways incorporates the removal institutional or systemic barriers that impede the progress of students in achieving their education and career goals.
+- Student-Centered Delivery of Services for all K–14+ college and career pathways incorporates the removal of institutional or systemic barriers that impede the progress of students in achieving their education and career goals.
 This includes a renewed commitment to offer an engaging learning experience and support the diversity of individual student needs while accommodating their multiple entry points as they progress along a continuum of education and training, or advance in a sector-specific occupation or industry.

-- Equity goes beyond the reduction of institutional barriers to create an environment of being fair, impartial and free from bias or favoritism, promote educational and employment attainment, and to eliminate the achievement gap for all students including, but not limited to, English language learners and students with disabilities in the K-14+ college and career pathway system.
+- Student Equity goes beyond the reduction of institutional barriers to create an environment of being fair, impartial and free from bias or favoritism, promote educational and employment attainment, and to eliminate the achievement gap for all students including, but not limited to, English language learners and students with disabilities in the K–14+ college and career pathway system.